iwona-pi/neighborhood-map_react/README.md

 In the link above `{x}` and `{y}` are replaced by individual location of each place, then we receive the list of photo.
 In this case 5 photo (`per_page=5`) and we may choose one to display.

 #### Errors
 Apllications is error free.
-Special alert is displaying when smething is wrong.
+Special alert is displaying when something is not correct.

 ## Author
 [Iwona P.](https://github.com/iwona-pi)